equalframework/equal-doc/docs/index.md

-> Personally what I value the most in eQual is its high level of re-usability and its way of defining controllers by announcing what they do and what they expect, which relieves me from documenting boredom.
+> Personally what I value the most in eQual is its high level of re-usability and its way of defining controllers by announcing what they do and what they expect, which relieves me from documenting boredom and memory blackouts.

 *Cédric Françoys*